 Use direct observation of operations, discussions with relevant plant staff, and a sample review of applicable documentation to:

 Determine whether corrective actions commensurate with the significance of the issue have been identified and implemented by the licensee.
-Review a sample of issues to determine whether the licensee has appropriately classified the issue
+Review a sample of issues to determine whether the licensee has appropriately classified the issue;

-Determine whether equipment, human performance, and program issues are being identified by the licensee at an appropriate threshold and are being entered into the problem identification and resolution program
+Determine whether equipment, human performance, and program issues are being identified by the licensee at an appropriate threshold and are being entered into the problem identification and resolution program;

-Consider licensee identified issues (e.g., issues identified during audits or self-assessments) and issues identified through an employee concerns program, if applicable
+Consider licensee identified issues (e.g., issues identified during audits or self-assessments) and issues identified through an employee concerns program, if applicable;

-Review a sample of safety-significant issues to determine whether the taken appropriate short- and long-term corrective actions
+Review a sample of safety-significant issues to determine whether the licensee has taken appropriate short- and long-term corrective actions;

 02.06 Event Review.